Nine Parchments

 Nine Parchments is a twin stick action role-playing game developed and published by Frozenbyte.
-The game was released for Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch in 2017.
+The game was released for Nintendo Switch, Windows, and PlayStation 4 in 2017, and for Xbox One in 2018.
 The game's story revolves around students of the Astral Academy searching for the missing nine parchments.

 Gameplay

 Nine Parchments is a co-op action role-playing game utilizing twin stick controlled combat played in a 3D environment from an overhead view.
 The game can be played in single-player or with up to four players in local or online cooperative play.
 The game has two modes: adventure and arena.
 In adventure, players go through 32 levels, defeating waves of enemies and bosses along the way.
 Arena was added in a later update and has players survive more difficult enemy waves in small areas.

 The game includes eight playable characters, with a ninth added in a free update.
 Each character has three different starting spells with different elements, and new spells are learned by collecting the missing parchments.
 As characters progress, they level up to unlock points to spend on their skill trees.
 Three additional variations with different color schemes and starting spells can be unlocked for each character through achievements.
 Equippable hats and staves can be obtained from quills and chests or by defeating certain enemies.